-Do understand that your dog is a social animal, train them so that they can be a part of the family.

-9. Do socialise your dog with people and other dogs.

-10. Do become the pack leader.

-11. Do make learning fun for your dog.

-12. Do reward the behaviors you want.

-14. Do keep trying and your dog will reward you by getting the message.

-15. Do get outside help when you get stuck.
+- Do understand that your dog is a social animal, train them so that they can be a part of the family. - 9.
+Do socialise your dog with people and other dogs. - 10.
+Do become the pack leader. - Do make learning fun for your dog. - 12.
+Do reward the behaviors you want. - Do spend plenty of time with your dog/s and give them lots of exercise. - 14.
+Do keep trying and your dog will reward you by getting the message. - 15.
+Do get outside help when you get stuck.